 *contains affiliate link

 RancherMan loves pizza.
 I mean LOVES pizza.
 As in that man could eat pizza every day for days on end and be a happy boy indeed!
-I’ve made homemade pizza crust and of course those pizzas are delicious, but ranch work often brings us dragging in after dark and making the dough, letting it rise, baking it up routine often doesn’t fit our lifestyle.
+I’ve made homemade pizza crust and of course those pizzas are delicious, but our work often brings us dragging in from the pastures after dark.
+Making the dough, letting it rise, baking it up routine often doesn’t fit our lifestyle.

-I have a heavy cast-iron griddle that I often use to make 3 or 4 at a time, but I also have two single-serving *comal pans (a small round short-sided pan) that I use when it’s just RancherMan & me.
-Whatever cast-iron vessel I use I place it in the oven while it’s preheating to get the surface good and hot.
+I have a heavy cast-iron griddle that I often use to make 3 or 4 at a time, but I also have two single-serving *comal pans. (a small round short-sided pan) that I use when it’s just RancherMan & me.
+So I place whatever cast-iron vessel I want to use into the oven while it’s preheating to get the surface good and hot.

 I like to have these in the pantry because I kid you not – you roll them on top of your pizza crust (or tortilla in this case) and just start piling on toppings – no other step is necessary.
 The toppings rehydrate the leather as the pizza is cooking.
 I LOVE these things!
 But obviously you can use tomato paste here if you don’t have leather.
 But if using paste I’d sprinkle on a little Italian seasoning to give it a little pizza sumpin’.

 Then a light sprinkling of cheese to anchor my fillings to the crust, and I start adding my toppings.
 RancherMan prefers pepperoni but pepperoni makes me gag.
 LOL.
 I prefer to pile mine high with veggies – diced onion, bell pepper, jalapenos, from the garden.
 I also like to add black olives, and mushrooms.
 YUM.

 I slide the tortilla pizzas from the plate to the hot comal and put them both back in the oven.
 Now the speed bake does a pretty quick job and I’m just looking for the cheese to get all melty.
 It typically takes only about 5 minutes.